 Also known as "separation" of the abdominal muscles this is the stretching and thinning of the soft tissue in the centre of the abdomen which divides the right and left half of the abdominal muscles.
 It occurs in the 3rd trimester and is considered a normal effect of pregnancy as it occurs in 66% of women.
 It should return to normal by 6 weeks post natally.
 In some cases it does not return to normal within this time.
 This may be due to the diastasis being very large during pregnancy (due to a large baby, multiple pregnancy or several pregnancies in succession), or by incorrect use of the abdominal muscles post natally.

-Physiofit physiotherapists Jenny Heron, Becky Walker and Suzie Crellin are trained to assess the degree of separation and teach the correct exercises to help resolve it.
+Physiofit have several physiotherapists who specialise in the treatment of Diastasis Recti and who are trained to assess the degree of separation and teach the correct exercises to help resolve it.
 We will monitor your progress and can give advice about when you are able to return to exercise safely.

 Pelvic Floor PhysiotherapyPelvic Floor Physiotherapy